For Blood or Money: Plot

 Raylan (Timothy Olyphant) visits the Bennett family picnic, asking about anything related to the robbers, as they had Dickie (Jeremy Davies) as one of their contacts.
 Mags (Margo Martindale) reacts angrily to these accusations, thinking Raylan still has a grudge against them.
 Raylan leaves, although he tells them that one of the robbers killed a hitman who worked for the Dixie Mafia and they will seek retribution.
 Kyle (Michael Mosley) visits Boyd (Walton Goggins); despite his injuries, he wants to do business with him.

 A paroled criminal, Clinton Moss (Larenz Tate), is living at a halfway house when the manager calls him out for skipping a task and revokes his day out, when he was supposed to attend his a family birthday.
 In a fit of rage, Clinton attacks and severely wounds the manager before escaping.
 Despite being wounded, the manager intends to follow Clinton rather than calling the police.
-Raylan pays a visit to Emmitt Arnett (Sean Flynn), after their previous encounter.
+Raylan pays a visit to Emmitt Arnett (Steven Flynn), after their previous encounter.
 Arnett claims not to be involved with any of the robberies or the Dixie Mafia.
 Winona (Natalie Zea) visits Gary (William Ragsdale), questioning what's her move to win her over.
 To her surprise, Gary says that in order to win her back, he wants a divorce.